HammadMal/STRP-1/Documentation.md

   - `progress(str)`: Emitted to update status during processing

 #### `BatchDataProcessor`
-Background thread class for processing multiple files in sequence.
+Background thread class for processing multiple files in sequence with enhanced error handling.

 **Key Methods:**
 - `run()`: Processes all files in the batch sequentially